Home Invasion Crime Statistics

 5. Stacked up mail is an open invitation to burglars.

 Loads of mail in front of a house is one of the things that burglars look for.
 This probably means that the owners have been away for a while, providing an opportunity for burglars to strike.
-Ask your neighbors to pick up your mail when you leave town for a vacation.
+Ask your neighbours to pick up your mail when you leave town for a vacation.

 6. Burglars avoid houses with security systems and/or dogs.